-While you can achieve a great finish with both types of sprayers, airless sprayers have an advantage.
+While you can achieve a great finish with both types of sprayers, airless paint sprayers have an advantage.
 Air can mix with the paint producing bubbles in the finish.
 This is less likely to happen with an airless sprayer.

-While this is an advantage for large projects such as painting a house or a fence, too much power can be overkill for a kitchen cabinet repainting project.
+While this is an advantage for large projects such as painting interior walls or a fence, too much power can be overkill for a kitchen cabinet repainting project.
 Sprayers are rated differently for electric versus air-powered sprayers.
-Most paint sprayers range between 450 and 800 watts for electric sprayers and 26 and 29 PSI for paint sprayers.
+Most paint sprayers range between 450 and 800 watts for electric sprayers and 26 and 29 psi for paint sprayers.

 Controls on paint sprayers allow you to adjust the amount of pressure pushing the paint through the sprayer.
 If the pressure is too low, the coating will be uneven, resulting in what’s known as “tails” or “fingers” in the finish.
 If the pressure is too high, you could likely end up with excessive overspray and misting.